By Dan Duncan – Retired, Pinnacle Rarities ……

 This is a tougher set than you would think at first glance and requires intense patience.

-The key to a PQ set is obtaining coins with similar luster and striking characteristics, so the matching coins appear to transition from grade to grade.
+The key to collecting a PQ set of Morgan dollars is obtaining coins with similar luster and striking characteristics, so the matching coins appear to transition from grade to grade.
 Sticking with a single date makes this easier, as each mint has unique or common strike characteristics unique to the respective press.

 Look at a lot of coins to establish your own criteria before buying coins; you want your MS66 to be just a tad nicer than your MS65, so buying a PQ MS65 may make the MS66 tough to buy nice enough.
 The concept behind building a grade set is to fine tune your own grading within a series.
 Zero in on what you like with each grade, and try to look at as many coins before beginning as possible.
 Start with benchmark grades (VG35, XF45, AU55, MS60, MS63 and MS65) and fill in with coins as you find them to fit.